kgillison/manager-readme/README.md

 At least quarterly, we'll use the time to check in on your goals career.
 These will likely include goals that roll up to company and department goals, as well as goals for your own individual career growth.
 When I know what you want to focus on, I can help finding resources, opportunities and mentors who can help you achieve them.
 I'll check in to make sure we're hitting the sweet spot of work that's just right in terms of it's level of challenge.

 ### Team Meetings
 Our team will share an agenda for team meetings where everyone can drop in topics.
 This isn't meant to be a status meeting, and in fact, we often won't talk about the current work in progress at all.
 Instead, these meetings are a good time for us all to zoom out a level.
 We'll discuss agenda items.
 We'll cheer our recent accomplishments to help us enjoy our journey along the way.
 We'll talk about where we're going and where we are with respect to bigger picture milestones.
 We'll take a pulse check on how we're feeling collectively.
 I'll share any business updates and news.
-You can ask about any rumors or gossip or concerns you may have.
+You can ask me anything about whatever questions, topics, or concerns you may have.
 I intend for this time to be an open forum for us.

 ## What to Expect From Me 🎯